History of the Boston Bruins: Early years (1924–1942)

 In 1924, as a result of the convincing of Boston grocery magnate Charles Adams, the NHL decided to expand to the United States.
-Adams had come to greatly enjoy ice hockey while watching the 1924 Stanley Cup Finals between the NHL champion Montreal Canadiens and the Western Canada Hockey League (WCHL) champion Calgary Tigers.
+Adams had come to greatly enjoy ice hockey while watching the 1924 Stanley Cup Final between the NHL champion Montreal Canadiens and the Western Canada Hockey League (WCHL) champion Calgary Tigers.
 The previous year in 1923, sports promoter Thomas Duggan received options on three NHL franchises for the United States, and sold one of the options to Adams (Duggan would go on to found the New York Americans with another of the franchises), who in turn, persuaded the NHL to grant him a franchise for the city of Boston for $15,000, which occurred on October 13, 1924.
 With the Montreal Maroons, the team was one of the NHL's first expansion teams, and the first to be based in the United States.
 Adams' first act was to hire Art Ross, a former star player and innovator, as general manager.
 Ross was the face of the franchise for the next thirty years, including four separate stints as coach.

 Adams directed Ross to come up with a nickname that would portray an untamed animal displaying speed, agility and cunning.
 Ross came up with "Bruins", a name for brown bears used in classic folk tales.
 The nickname also went along with the team's original uniform colors of brown and yellow, which were taken from Adams' grocery chain, First National Stores.

 Eddie Shore as a member of the Boston Bruins.